Unleash/unleash/website/docs/reference/frontend-api.md

 ### Cross-origin resource sharing (CORS) configuration {#cors)

-You need to allow traffic from your application domains to use the direct access API with web and hybrid mobile applications.
-You can update the direct access API CORS settings from the Unleash UI under _admin \> CORS_ or by using the API (@tymek: what's the API for this?).
+You need to allow traffic from your application domains to use the Unleash front-end API with web and hybrid mobile applications.
+You can update the front-end API CORS settings from the Unleash UI under _admin \> CORS_ or by using the API.

 ### API URL

 The client needs to point to the correct API endpoint.
-The direct access API is available at `<your-unleash-instance>/api/frontend`.
+The front-end API is available at `<your-unleash-instance>/api/frontend`.

 <!-- Point to the API docs when they're published -->